bugsnag/bugsnag-ruby/README.md

     bundle install
     ```

 3. Configure the Bugsnag module with your API key.

-In rails apps, copy the
-    following code to a new file at `config/initializers/bugsnag.rb`
+    In rails apps, put this code to a new file at `config/initializers/bugsnag.rb`.

     ```ruby
     Bugsnag.configure do |config|